 5. Set Up a Daily Routine

 One of the best ideas for every dementia or Alzheimer’s caregiver is early on set up a daily routine for the patient.
 The comfort and security of the familiar for them is a calming, reassuring influence.
 It can reduce the number of episodes wandering off (six in ten people with dementia will wander) and if they become restless or irritated in the moment, acknowledge their emotional state and invite them to return to routine.
 As a side note, a daily routine also allows relief caregivers a guide to follow when they come to help out.

 As the disease progresses, your loved one may understand less and less.
 Their sense of being lost or abandoned is disorienting.
 Their emotions may become strongly negative.
 But at every stage, talk to them about their expectations, questions and concerns.
 Involve them in their life as much as you can.
 Although they may not be able to communicate their desires well, even a hint about what they want helps you to take better care of them.
 Do your best to respond with affection and reassurance.

 It’s easy to think you have to do this yourself, that your loved one deserves it, that you owe it to them to give them all you’ve got.
 That’s kind-hearted, but you are human and the time will come when you need a break.
 That’s not a weak or bad thing, it’s just human.
 Everyone can experience burnout.
 Go to your support network and ask for a day off.
 That’s what they are there for.

 To learn more about the challenges that Alzheimer's and dementia can bring to you or your loved one, refer to our Family Caregiver Guide to Alzheimer's & Dementia.
-For additional questions, feel free to reach out to our staff.
+Access our free content library by first locating a Caring team near you.